Series expansions for Maass forms on the full modular group from the Farey transfer operators: From gpf to Maass forms on the imaginary axis

-We now extend Theorem \ref{ext-to-0} to the case of even b-gpf, which do exist only for $w=1$.
-We recall that Maass non-cusp forms are a one-dimensional subspace in the space of $\Gamma$-invariant solutions to $\Delta u = \lambda u$, which is spanned by the non-holomorphic Eisenstein series defined for $\xi>1$ as
+We now extend Theorem \ref{ext-to-0} to the case of even $b$-gpf, which do exist only for $w=1$.
+We recall that non-cuspidal Maass forms of eigenvalue $\lambda$ form a one-dimensional subspace which is spanned by the non-holomorphic Eisenstein series defined for $\xi>1$ as